| Reading time: 4 minutes

 Annabelle Dinda's lyrics are beautiful, and this song about grief is perfect for an autumn walk around Edinburgh (with or without camera).

-It’s in the name, really.
-Photography—creating images through light.
-I’ve heard that a good photographer should approach light the same way a painter would.
+It should be obvious that understanding light is really important.
+It’s in the name: photography—drawing with light.
+I read somewhere that a good photographer should approach light the same way a painter would.
 I take this to mean, broadly, being intentional about where your light is, what it draws focus on, what it draws your eye to.
-Even outside, in natural light, you’ll need to give some thought to the placements of shadows, the harshness of the light, and so on.
+Even outside, in natural light, you’ll need to give a bit of thought to the placements of shadows, the harshness of the light, etc. At the moment, this doesn’t come naturally to me.
+With any luck, this becomes more instinctive the more I practice.

-Hopefully it goes without saying that not all photography has to be artistic, and very little of mine is (if any).
+Hopefully it goes without saying that not all photography has to be artistic.
 Most of the time you really are just taking a photo in the moment without thinking too much.
+And sometimes you just get lucky with the light.
 Probably even more so nowadays, when most people are within arm’s reach of a camera at any given moment in time.
 Case in point: I have hundreds of photos of my cats, none of which will ever make it into an album, much less a gallery.

 However, a good photographer needs to understand light.
 To me, right now, this is the hardest part of photography.
 Most of my experience has been in fairly forgiving natural light, requiring little thought on my part about the lighting conditions.
 So—I need practice!